Welcome to The Gentleman Stationer 2017 Holiday Gift Guide!

 If you’re particular about your fountain pens, you already know better than to try to buy a fountain pen for a fountain pen nut (unless you know them really, really well, or they’ve told you exactly what they want).
 Otherwise, if you’re flying blind, you’re better off going with a nice “universal” accessory like a pen case or notebooks cover.
 Here are some of my picks:

 - A Nice Pen Case.
-My personal carry now includes this luxurious two-pen leather sleeve from Tom Barrington Leather Goods.
+My personal carry includes this two-pen leather sleeve from Tom Barrington Leather Goods, as well as this single pen sleeve from One Star Leather Goods.
 For years, I’ve also used this Aston Leather 10-pen case and every single model made by Nock Co.
 If you really want to knock their socks off, spring for a Franklin-Christoph covered pen tray.
-Franklin-Christoph also makes a model of the CPT that doubles as a dresser-top valet, if your recipient doesn’t need storage for a dozen pens.
+And if you're looking for a more traditional glass-topped "display" case, Pen Chalet currently has a wide selection available at excellent prices.

 - A Piece from Dudek Modern Goods.
-If you have your eye on a Dudek desktop pen holder for Christmas, GET YOUR ORDER IN NOW.
+If you have your eye on a Dudek desktop pen holder for Christmas, for yourself or someone on your shopping list, GET YOUR ORDER IN NOW.
 This alone is one of the reasons why I wanted to get the holiday shopping guide out pre-Thanksgiving.
 Mike makes all of his wooden pen/pencil/notebook holders by hand, so there’s a lot of lead time involved.